intel/kernel-fuzzer-for-xen-project/README.md

 the next control-flow instruction.
 The instruction is breakpointed and when the breakpoint triggers, MTF is activated to advance the VM ahead, then the processes is repeated again.
 The tool allows fine-tuning how many control-flow instructions to allow the fuzzing to encounter before terminating.
 This provides an alternative to timing out the fuzzing process.

+Hardware requirements: Intel CPU with VT-x and EPT enabled.

 This project is licensed under the terms of the MIT license

 # Demo